Building Life Skills

 A growing area of focus is to create opportunities for students from under-represented groups to enter professions and areas of industry that might otherwise be difficult to access.
 We do this by developing programmes in partnership with individuals and companies who providing mentoring, work placements and employability skills workshops.

-This year 7 Bedford Row Chambers (7BR), created a programme to expose a cohort of students, mostly from Year 12 and 13, to some of the key elements of a career in the Law.
+This year a leading barrister came to the school to run a programme to expose a cohort of students, mostly from Year 12 and 13, to some of the key elements of a career in the Law.
 The programme was devised to better equip them for the application and interview processes for degree courses and to gain placements at Chambers or in Law Firms.

-We support a specialist High Attainers Programme to raise aspirations of highest attainers at KAA, working with students to provide them with exposure to competitive careers and courses, the steps required to access these, and develop cross curricular skills to allow them to be successful and confident beyond KAA.
-42% of our students were accepted at Russell Group Universities in 2024.
+We support a specialist Academic Excellence Scholars Programme, designed to raise the aspirations of highest attainers at KAA, working with students to provide them with exposure to competitive careers and courses, the steps required to access these, and develop cross curricular skills to allow them to be successful and confident beyond KAA.
+50% of our students were accepted at Russell Group Universities in 2025.

 We also fund a ‘Future Frontiers Programme’ which supports students with lower academic abilities providing guidance and opportunities to help them achieve post-16 qualifications for fulfilling employment.
-Over 2 years, 15 KS4 students will receive support through career coaching and advice.
-After the 1st year’s provision, participants had already reported increased aspiration for their future and appreciated the helpful staff and external visits after our first of two years.
+Over 2 years, 15 KS4 students received support through career coaching and advice.
+It was interesting to note that attending this programme, and the focus it gave to students, not only gave them guidance to their post-16 options but also resulted in them achieving higher GCSE results than were predicted prior to participation in the programme.

 Educational Trips Abroad